consocio/UnivAQ_Stream/README.md

 # PoliDown

-## Saves Microsoft Stream videos uploaded by Politecnico di Milano.
+## Saves Microsoft Stream videos uploaded by UnivAQ.

 This project was originally based on https://github.com/jacopo-j/PoliDown

 Improvements in this fork:
- - PoliMi autologin
+ - UnivAQ autologin
  - Multithreading download through aria2c
  - Possibility to choose the video resolution